Ecommerce personalization: Strategies + examples for 2025

 ecommerce personalization inline_image1

-Instead, a whole range of data input and analysis goes into personalizing your ecommerce website for your customers to recommend contextual and relevant products.
+Instead, a whole range of data input and analysis goes into personalizing your ecommerce website so that your customers can get contextual recommendations and relevant products.

 A customer’s purchase history, region, age, gender, personal preferences, interactions with the products on your website and different social media platforms, and transaction value are some of the inputs that are roped in while creating a personalization strategy.